Philip Kerr, 11th Marquess of Lothian: The Round Table

+Lloyd George's private secretary and the Paris Peace Conference

-In December 1916, he was appointed David Lloyd George's private secretary and was active in the Paris Peace Conference.
-As the private secretary, Kerr continued with his plans for the peace.
-In a letter to Esme Howard, the British ambassador to Sweden, on 2 April 1918, Kerr stated the projected League of Nations should work towards world-wide disarmament and for a system of "public law" against "a world order based on the sword".
+In December 1916, Kerr was appointed British prime minister David Lloyd George's private secretary and was active in the Paris Peace Conference.
 As the right-hand man to Lloyd George, Kerr became well known in his own right.
-Lloyd George hated reading memos, and delegated the task to Kerr, who had then discussed whatever information he thought pertinent with the prime minister.
+In Paris, Lloyd George ignored the Foreign Office wherever he could and used his own staff of bright young men.
+The bureaucrats particularly resented his private secretary, the high minded, " religious and arrogant " Philip Kerr.
+Because Lloyd George hated reading memos, he delegated the task to Kerr, who then discussed whatever information he thought pertinent with the prime minister.
 Kerr came to be Lloyd George's "gatekeeper", deciding what information was passed on to the prime minister and who was allowed to see him, making him into a man of much power.
-Kerr was widely disliked within the British civil service as he was considered to be arrogant and sanctimonious.
-Kerr's religious beliefs led him to take the line that he was always acting from the highest moral principles, a belief that he was not shy in proclaiming, which gave him the reputation within the government circles as a prig.
+The professional diplomats muttered among themselves, and Lord Curzon, who had been left behind in London to mind the shop while Balfour, the foreign secretary, and Lloyd George, the prime minister, were in Paris, was pained.
+The prime minister paid no attention.
 Lord Curzon referred to Kerr as the "second Foreign Office", Henry Wilson called Kerr a "poisonous" influence on Lloyd George while Maurice Hankey described Kerr as Lloyd George's "watch dog".
-The historians' Michael Dockrill and John Turner wrote: "It is difficult to determine precisely the impact of Kerr's advice on the course of British policy.
-But from the testimony of contemporaries, from Lloyd George's replies to Kerr's letters, and from the way that Kerr's recommendations found their way into policy documents and decisions, there can be no doubt that the prime minister listened carefully to Kerr's suggestions".
-Kerr played a prominent role in escalating the reparations demands on Germany.
+The historians Michael Dockrill and John Turner wrote: It is difficult to determine precisely the impact of Kerr's advice on the course of British policy.
+But from the testimony of contemporaries, from Lloyd George's replies to Kerr's letters, and from the way that Kerr's recommendations found their way into policy documents and decisions, there can be no doubt that the prime minister listened carefully to Kerr's suggestions.
+Kerr played a prominent role in the reparations demands on Germany.
 Initially, it was agreed that reparations would only go for direct war damages, which would have ensured the majority of reparations would go to France as most of northern France had turned into a wasteland.
-In an attempt to secure more reparations for Britain, Kerr supported Lloyd George's demands that German reparations also go to paying for all the pensions of the veterans, widows and orphans for the entire British empire, a demand that caused the breakdown on any sort of agreement on reparations.
-The draft version of the Treaty of Versailles spoke of compensation for German "invasions"; Kerr had the final version speak of German "aggression" as part of the British bid to secure more reparations at the expense of France.
+In an attempt to secure more reparations for Britain, Lloyd George demanded that German reparations also go to paying for all the pensions of the veterans, widows and orphans for the entire British empire, a demand that caused the breakdown on any sort of agreement on reparations.
+The draft version of the Treaty of Versailles, which Kerr drafted, spoke of compensation for German "invasions"; Kerr had the final version speak of German "aggression" as part of the British bid to secure more reparations at the expense of France.